Vancouver police identify third homicide victim of 2017

 Share via Email

-Police have identified 38-year old Maninder Singh Braich as the third victim of homicide in Vancouver this year.

-According to a written release, police say the Vancouver resident was found injured just before midnight on Wednesday, Feb.
-9 in a home near Prince Albert Street and 49th Avenue.
-He was rushed to hospital but died a short time later.
+Officers were called for reports of an injured man at a home just after midnight on Thursday, and he was rushed to hospital but died a short time later.

-Police believe the public is not at risk based on the investigation so far.